mallickhruday/Lanem/README.md

 [![Build status](https://ci-buildstats.azurewebsites.net/appveyor/chart/dustinmoris/lanem)](https://ci.appveyor.com/project/dustinmoris/lanem/history)

 ## About
-Lanem is an extremely light weight HttpModule to handle ASP.NET errors globally.
+Lanem is an extremely light weight HttpModule to globally handle ASP.NET errors.

-It doesn't implement any HTTP endpoints to consume error logs from a remote location (Security out of the box).
+It doesn't implement any HTTP endpoints to view error logs from a remote location.
+The logs can only be accessed by someone who has access to the production environment.

+## Support

+Currently the project supports ASP.NET applications built with .NET Framework 3.5, 4.0, 4.5 and 4.6.

 ## Installation

-Please use the official NuGet feed to download and install this package in your application.
+Please use the official [nuget.org](https://www.nuget.org/) feed to download and install the package in your ASP.NET application.

-This project follows the [semver](http://semver.org/) versioning conventions.
+This project follows the [semver](http://semver.org/) convention.

 ## Contribution

-Feedback and pull requests are all more than welcome!
+Feedback is more than welcome and pull requests are accepted!

 You can either contact me via GitHub or find me on [http://dusted.codes](http://dusted.codes/).